evikadar/polygence-spendings/README.md

 - improve CSS, especially on the form currency selection's
 - make it more responsive
 - add unit tests
+- improve functionality when sorting by amount to differentiate between currencies
 - add comment for all the components